prakharcodes-dev/Chess-Codes/README.md

 ♟️ Chess Game Project
-This is my first chess game built with HTML, CSS, and JavaScript.
-I created everything myself including the board setup, piece movements, and game rules.

-✨ What It Does
-✅ Basic Game Features
-Full chess board with all pieces in starting position

-Piece movement rules for pawns, knights, bishops, rooks, queens, and kings

-Turn system - players take turns moving pieces

-Legal move checking - pieces can only move according to chess rules

-Visual feedback - selected pieces and valid moves are highlighted

-Move history - all moves are shown in a list

-Undo button - go back one move (for practice games)

-Check detection - warns when king is in danger

-Checkmate detection - ends game when king is trapped

-🎨 Visual Design
-Dark theme with nice colors for the board

-Chess piece symbols that look good on screen

-Responsive layout that works on different screen sizes

-Clear indicators for whose turn it is

-Game status messages at the bottom

-⏱️ Game Controls
-New Game - resets the board to starting position

-Undo - takes back the last move (local games only)

-Resign - gives up the current game

-Leave - exits multiplayer games

-🛠️ How It Works
-Game Setup
-The board is an 8x8 grid.
-Each square can have:

-No piece (empty)

-A piece with color (white or black) and type (pawn, rook, etc.)

-Piece Movement Rules
-Pawns - move forward one square, two squares from starting position, capture diagonally

-Rooks - move straight in any direction

-Knights - move in L-shape (two squares one way, one square sideways)

-Bishops - move diagonally

-Queens - move straight or diagonally any distance

-Kings - move one square in any direction

-Game Logic
-Turn system: White moves first, then black, alternating

-Move validation: Checks if moves are legal for each piece type

-Check detection: Looks if any piece threatens the opponent's king

-Checkmate check: Tests if player has any legal moves when in check

-Stalemate detection: Ends game if player has no legal moves but isn't in check

-📁 File Structure
-index.html - Main game file with HTML, CSS, and JavaScript

-No external libraries - everything is in one file

-Simple setup - just open the HTML file in a browser

-🚀 How to Play
-Open the HTML file in your web browser

-Click "Local Game" to start a practice game

-Click on any piece to select it

-Click on highlighted squares to move the piece

-Watch the move history update as you play

-Use Undo to practice different moves

-Try Resign or New Game to restart

-🎯 What I Learned
-How chess piece movements really work

-JavaScript arrays for the game board

-Event handling for user clicks

-Game state management
+This is a basic chess game I built from scratch using HTML, CSS, and JavaScript.
+It's my first attempt at creating a complete chess game with working features.

+✨ What Works
+Basic Chess Features
+✅ Chess board with all pieces in starting position

+✅ Piece movement for pawns, knights, bishops, rooks, queens, and kings

+✅ Turn-based system (white moves first, then black)

+✅ Check detection (highlights king in yellow when threatened)

+✅ Move validation (prevents illegal moves)

+✅ Checkmate detection (ends game when king is trapped)

+Game Modes
+Local Game: Play against a friend on the same computer

+VS Computer: Play against a basic computer opponent

+Multiplayer Setup: Interface for online play (mock server only)

+Basic UI Features
+✅ Visual board with alternating light/dark squares

+✅ Selected pieces highlighted with red border

+✅ Possible moves shown with green dots

+✅ Move history display

+✅ Timer for each player (10 minutes each)

+✅ Game status messages

+🔧 What's Implemented
+Chess Rules Working
+Pawns: Move forward 1 square, 2 squares from starting row, capture diagonally

+Knights: L-shaped movement (2 squares one way, 1 square sideways)

+Bishops: Diagonal movement any distance

+Rooks: Straight movement any distance

+Queens: Combination of rook and bishop movements

+Kings: One square in any direction

+Game Controls
+New Game: Resets the board

+Undo: Takes back last move (local games only)

+Resign: Forfeit current game

+Leave Game: Exit to main menu

+⚠️ Limitations & Basic Features
+VS Computer Mode (Very Basic AI)
+The computer makes random legal moves

+No advanced chess strategy or thinking

+Different difficulty levels only change thinking time, not skill

+Computer doesn't understand tactics or strategy

+Mostly makes random moves from available options

+Missing Advanced Chess Rules
+❌ No Castling (king moving with rook)

+❌ No En Passant (special pawn capture)

+❌ No Pawn Promotion (pawns don't become queens)

+❌ No Checkmate patterns recognition

+❌ No Stalemate detection in all cases

+Chat System (Basic)
+Simple text chat that works locally

+Computer sends random pre-written responses

+No real multiplayer chat functionality

+Basic quick message buttons

+Multiplayer (Mock Only)
+Uses a simulated/mock server

+Not real online multiplayer

+Limited to basic game state sharing

+No real opponent connection

+📱 Simple Design
+Basic dark theme interface

+Works in modern browsers

+Responsive layout (adjusts to screen size)

+Clear turn indicators

+Game status notifications

+🎮 How to Use
+Basic Play
+Open the HTML file in any browser

+Click "Local Game" for practice

+Click a piece to select it

+Click a highlighted square to move

+Take turns playing against yourself or a friend

+VS Computer
+Go to "VS Computer" tab

+Click "Start vs Computer"

+Computer will make simple moves when it's its turn

+🔍 Technical Details
+What I Built
+All chess logic from scratch

+Board representation as 2D array

+Move validation for each piece type

+Basic game state management

+Simple computer opponent logic

+Simple Code Structure
+Single HTML file with everything included

+Basic JavaScript for game logic

+CSS for board styling

+No external libraries or frameworks

+🎓 What I Learned
+How chess pieces move in detail

+JavaScript arrays for game boards

+Basic event handling for clicks

+Simple game state management

 CSS grid for board layout

-Turn-based game logic
+Turn-based game logic basics

-Move validation algorithms
+🚫 What's Not Working Well
+Computer plays very poorly (mostly random)

+Missing important chess rules

+No advanced features

+Basic user interface

+No real multiplayer

+Limited move validation in some edge cases

+📂 File Structure

+chess-game.html  # The complete game in one file

+🎯 For Beginners
+This project is good for:

+Learning basic chess programming

+Understanding game state management

+Seeing how piece movement works

+Simple browser-based game development

+⚠️ Note
+This is a basic learning project, not a full-featured chess game.
+The computer opponent is very simple, many advanced chess rules are missing, and it's meant for educational purposes rather than serious chess play.